mattpocock/sextant/packages/frontend/readme.md

 You should try Sextant.

-Sextant lets you chart your application flows, then implement them in code.
-Just run a simple CLI command, which opens a GUI.
+Sextant lets you **chart your application flows, then implement them in code**.
+Just run a CLI command, which opens a GUI.
 You can:

 - Build chains of events that span across multiple systems
 - Annotate them with descriptions, test cases, and branches
 - Fully type all events that pass between systems using GraphQL
 - Generate type-safe code right to your IDE

-This means you get:
+**This means you get**:

 - A tool that stays useful all the way from early planning to long-term maintenance
 - Documentation that never goes out of date